Biometric Screening & Health Assessment

 Use the Completion Help Guide to view step-by-step instructions and screenshots to confirm completion.

-Do I need to set up a new account on My.QuestForHealth.com if I used it last year?
+Do I need to set up a new account on My.QuestForHealth.com?

-Yes, but only if you choose Direct-to-Quest.
+Yes, but only if you choose Direct-to-Quest or an onsite screening, and you did not participate in Quest screenings last year.
 The Physician Lab Form can be downloaded from UMR’s Live Well Reward$ Wellness portal.
-Set up your new My.QuestForHealth.com account using the key Pinellas2025 on the green side of the login page.
+Set up your new My.QuestForHealth.com account using the key Pinellas2026 on the green side of the login page.
 You will need to create a new username and password.

 How does the $500 premium discount work?